2022 6 Hours of Fuji: Hour 6

 The start of the final hour saw the #8, #7 and #93 entering the pits together - not the final stop for the LMHs as their stint length doesn't cover an hour's running.
-The more fortunate Peugeot #93 - especially so now that the #94 has also gotten a 1m stop and go penalty for a "pit stop technical infringement" - has made its way up to 8th place, behind the 4 leading LMP2s.
+The more fortunate Peugeot #93 - especially so once the #94 had also gotten a 1m stop and go penalty for a "pit stop technical infringement" - made its way up to 8th place, behind the 4 leading LMP2s.

 The final strategy battle for the leading LMP2s has started to play out in the final stops of the race - the #31 WRT opting to not go for a pit stop at the top of the hour to have a splash and dash at the final minutes of the race, where the #9 and championship contender #38 opted to go for their last stops at the 50 minute mark and go straight to the finish - Jota confident that "they can win this".

-The #33 would be the first of the lead GTE-Am group to pit, and the #85 the final one - running 3 more laps than the #33 they were able to take less fuel and a full set of new tyres; and with the top rated driver Frey in the car, the #85 has set to chase the #33 - running on old tyres, more fuel and 36 seconds ahead in the hands of Sorensen - for the top spot of the class podium, though it wouldn't pay off, as it was a lap down from the #33 by the chequered flag.

-The final car to get a drive through penalty for track limits would be the #60 Iron Lynx GTEAm - during a fight with the #56 Project 1 for 8th in class a few laps prior.